 Perl scripts are also commonly used as payloads; Many remote shell scripts include as payloads Perl components that can bypass firewalls, change directory permissions, or even act as IRC bots themselves, for mass-control of infected server botnets.
 Several remote shells also embed either Windows .exe files or Linux ELF executables — or, frequently, both — that perform other tasks, such as clearing log files or steal passwords.

 What do we do now?

-We could talk at length about various products or tools you can use to clean up the mess, but in the case of malicious PHP, prevention really is the name of the game.
+We could talk at length about various products or tools you can use to clean up the mess, but in the case of malicious PHP, server security is the name of the game.
 Without exception, compromised FTP credentials were the reason the malicious PHP samples that were sent to me by server administrators ended up on the servers where they were found.

 Best practices include the use of strong FTP and/or SCP passwords, and changing those passwords on a regular, frequent basis.
 If your organization is able, dedicate a single machine for the purposes of handling Web site management, and don’t use that machine for any other purpose.
 One attendee of the talk asked if the procedures recommended by OWASP are suitable for defense, and I’d agree that their statement of principles aligns with what I’d consider good security practices in general.

 Of course, if you discover these files in place — you might notice a spike in logs indicating a lot of traffic directed at an odd directory, such as an images folder, or the server making outbound IRC connections to port 6667 somewhere — just removing them isn’t enough.
 You’ll need to change any FTP/SFTP/SCP passwords for all users with access to the affected server first.
 Once that’s accomplished, you can go about the task of cleaning up the mess without having to worry about it all coming back again.